 I judge PF on the flow.
 I do acknowledge that the second constructive doesn't have to refute the first constructive directly though.
 Dropped arguments are still true arguments.
 I care as much about delivery in PF as I do in parli (which means I don't care at all).
-I DO allow technical parli/policy style arguments like plans, counterplans, topicality, and kritiks.
-I think there are good arguments for why these arguments should not be in PF, but I won't make them for you - you have to say it in round.
+I DO allow technical parli/policy style arguments like plans, counterplans, theory, and kritiks.
+I am very open to claims that those arguments should not be in PF but you have to make them yourself - I won't intervene against them if the other team raises no objection

 Speed is totally fine with me in PF, unless you are using it to exclude the other team.
 However, if you do choose to go fast (especially in an online round) please send a speech doc to me and your opponents if you are reading evidence, for the sake of accessibility.
 If you want a theory argument or an argument about the rules being a voting issue, please tell me.
 Just saying "they are cheating" or "you can't do this in PF" is not enough.

 I think policy is an excellent format of debate but I am more familiar with parli and LD and I rarely judge policy, so I am not aware of all policy norms.
 Therefore, when evaluating theory arguments I do not take into account what is generally considered theoretically legitimate in policy.
 I am okay with any level of speed, but I do appreciate speech docs.
 Please be sure to remind me of norms that are specific to what is or isn't allowed in a particular speech